What is IceFog and how to remove it from your Mac?

-Unlike some malware and spyware attacks, this is sophisticated, relentless and highly targeted.
+Unlike some malware and spyware attacks, this is sophisticated, relentless, and highly targeted.
 In particular, Mac users across South East Asia and Japan have been the focus.
 First identified in 2013 - which doesn't mean it has vanished as there have been more recent reports - IceFog is a program designed to steal data.

 A part of IceFog malware code planted in the infected macOS:

 Secrets are valuable, so if you work for a company whereby you’ve got sensitive information on a laptop or phone, it is worth asking to have a VPN installed, or whenever possible, don't send anything through to your personal device.
-It might help to keep your employer’s or client information safe.
+It might help to keep your employer’s or client's information safe.

 All of this sounds like it could be out of a spy movie.
 Except in the movies, human officers break into buildings with high-tech gadgets.
-Now a trojan or virus breaks in using highly coordinated and relentless spear phishing emails.
+Now a trojan or virus breaks in using highly coordinated and relentless spear-phishing emails.

 What is IceFog?

-Also known as PrxlA, IceFog has been described as a hit and run APT campaign.
+Also known as PrxlA, IceFog has been described as a hit and run the APT campaign.
 Unlike many others, Kaspersky Lab has noticed a few signs that this is a coordinated campaign going after specific targets:

 “Perhaps one of the most important aspects of the Icefog C&Cs is the “hit and run” nature.
 The attackers would set up a C&C, create a malware sample that uses it, attack the victim, infect it, and communicate with the victim machine before moving on.
-The shared hosting would expire in a month or two and the C&C disappears.
+The shared hosting would expire in a month or two, and the C&C disappears.

 The nature of the attacks was also very focused - in many cases, the attackers already knew what they were looking for.
-The filenames were quickly identified, archived, transferred to the C&C and then the victim was abandoned.”
+The filenames were quickly identified, archived, transferred to the C&C, and then the victim was abandoned.”

 Can IceFog be removed manually?